 “This vulnerability does of course present a challenge and we must put a great deal of work into creating robust digital infrastructure.
 We can compare such a situation to a modern hospital experiencing a power cut; a backup generator must be available to maintain all vital functions.
 The digital society will require similar precautions.
 No matter which area of society ‘crashes’, functionality needs to be maintained.
 Much of the work I and my colleagues do is about ensuring that the technology is reliable, so that we are able to guarantee vital social functions.”

 “In the short term I don’t see automation affecting our jobs very much; however, there is a long-term challenge to create new jobs. having said that, many people don’t necessarily see this as a problem; for example, we may work shorter hours and experiment with a basic social wage.
-We need to bear in mind that digitalization is basically positive.
+We need to bear in mind that digitalisation is basically positive.
 It makes us more productive, increasing our prosperity and quality of life.
 Thanks to digital technology, a sustainable society is within our grasp and we can develop everything from water-saving smart agriculture to low-emission, self-driving electric vehicles.
 The challenge is to share this prosperity and offer everyone purpose and meaning, even those without waged-work as we understand it today.”

 Does: Director of RISE’s Computer Systems Laboratory